The drunken Brooklyn slacker looks bored.

 Alverson was born in Spokane, Washington, descended from German, Italian and Swedish ancestors.
-His father worked with Bechtel, an infrastructure energy company similar to Halliburton, and would move the family every few years to larger projects that often were bad for the environment, he says.
+His father worked with Bechtel, an infrastructure energy company similar to Halliburton and would move the family every few years to larger projects that often were bad for the environment, he says.
 Alberta, Canada.
 Green River, Wyoming.
 Midland, Michigan.
 Frederick, Maryland.

-During this period he met an Irish-American writer named Colm O’Leary in a neighborhood cafe and the two bonded.
+In 1991, he attended New York University’s film program as a part-time student, where he learned production basics for a year.
+It was during this period that he met Irish-American writer, Colm O’Leary, in a neighborhood cafe and the two bonded.
 O’Leary later became his writing partner and the magnetic lead actor in his first two films.
-For a nonactor, he’s shockingly good.
+For an inexperienced actor, he’s shockingly good.

 - In “New Jerusalem,” musician and actor Will Oldham plays a Richmond evangelist and Colm O’Leary plays a former military supply guy in Afghanistan who now sells tires on Jefferson Davis Highway.

-Back then, Alverson was writing a lot of language poetry — “very dense, amazing, microprose pieces,” O’Leary says.
+Back then, Alverson was writing a lot of language poetry — “very dense, amazing, microprose pieces,” O’Leary tells me.
 “You couldn’t enter them through reason or rationality.
 You had to enter the cadence of it, its own internal logic.
 It wasn’t going to explain itself to you.
 You had to enter it on its own terms.”

 “Skating you fall a lot and get back up.
 He’s tough, he can take his lumps,” O’Leary says.
 “But his ambitions have always been artistic ones.
 They were never about success, but rather about life.”